 This introductory program is ideal for grant seekers who are new to the process or who would like to brush up their skills.
-We cover the beginning, middle and end of the grants research process including, but not limited to:
+We provide a brief tutorial in one research tool – the Foundation Directory Online – and cover the beginning, middle and end of the grants research process including:

 - Determining if your organization is grant-ready

 - What you need to know about funders

 - Where you can locate Requests for Proposals (RFPs)

 - Tips to consider as you conduct your research

 - How to find contributors to peer organizations

 - Best practices on making the initial approach to a foundation

 Georganna Woods, Research Associate and Meet-the-Donors Program Manager, Philanthropy Massachusetts

 Zoom information: Zoom information for the program will be sent out to all registrants one week before AND in the afternoon of the business day before the session is scheduled to take place.
 Please reach out to email@example.com if you believe you are registered for this program and do not receive the link.